 The Rosedale Substation project is complete and in-service as of 12/18/2015.
 The project cost was $10.1M.
 The project consisted of expanding Rosedale substation to a breaker and a half configuration as well as interconnecting Western Area Power Administration’s (WAPA) Weld – Kersey Tap 115 kV line.
 Interconnecting the WAPA line at Rosedale provided an additional 115 kV source from the Weld substation to the eastern side of Greeley.
 In addition, the Rosedale substation expansion increased the reliability to the area by converting the single bus layout to a breaker and a half configuration, which allows power to flow over multiple paths in a substation.
 This configuration results in reduced frequency, duration, and severity of outages to customers.

-We are spending more than $8 million on extensive distribution system upgrades throughout Greeley to improve reliability and to create a smarter and more efficient system.
-The distribution upgrades are also improving connectivity between the downtown area, the University of Northern Colorado campus and the Northern Colorado Medical Center.
+We are spending more than $8 million on extensive distribution system upgrades throughout Greeley to improve reliability and to create a more efficient and optimized system.
+The distribution upgrades also improve connectivity between the downtown area, the University of Northern Colorado campus, and the Northern Colorado Medical Center.

-The most recent upgrades include constructing the Arrowhead Lake distribution substation in South Greeley and 27 miles of distribution line that was rebuilt from the Pleasant Valley substation to the town of Fosston.
-In 2016, crews are working to increase the reliability of the area by reconfiguring the underground distribution lines in and around downtown Greeley and surrounding areas (Zones A, B, C and D) by upgrading and installing new, above ground switch cabinets and pad mount transformers.
-Zones A through D are on track to be completed by the end of 2016.
-Xcel Energy is also in the process of developing similar action plans for Zones E, F, and G. Xcel Energy expects to start and finish construction on Zones E through G in 2017.
+In 2016 and 2017, crews worked to increase the reliability of the area by reconfiguring the underground distribution lines in and around downtown Greeley and surrounding areas (Zones A, B, C North, D, F, and G) by upgrading and installing new, above ground switch cabinets and pad mount transformers.
+For 2018, Xcel Energy is implementing similar action plans for Zones C South and E. Xcel Energy expects to finish construction on the remaining zones by the end of 2018.